 - 1 tablespoon oil

-- 1 pound beef (cut into bite sized pieces)
+- 1 pound beef (such as chuck), trimmed and cut into bite sized pieces

 - 1 tablespoon honey

-- Bring to a boil, lower heat and simmer until the vegetables are tender, about 20 minutes.
+- Add the beef, carrots, potatoes, broth, apple, honey, soy sauce, ketchup, curry roux (see below), bring to a boil, reduce the heat and simmer until the carrots and potatoes are tender, about 20 minutes.

 Kare Gyoza (Curry Potstickers)